The Friend Zone: What's New?

 1. You're hiding the woman in you.

 Okay, okay, you're already comfortable with him, but that's not a valid excuse to skip your beauty routines and OOTDs.
 The thing is, whether you like it or not, humans (especially men) are visual people.
-Therefore, they tend to notice those who put effort on their appearance compared to those who do not do anything at all.
+Therefore, they notice those who put effort compared to those who do not do anything at all.

 Now, this does not mean that you have to go to the salon every time you hang out.
 A simple and cute outfit with light make up will do.